Student Chapter of American Fisheries Society

 Who is involved?

-The American Fisheries Society UM Student Sub-Unit has members that range from Wildlife Biology majors who are interested in becoming fisheries professionals to journalism majors who are interested in the resource and enjoy fishing.
+The American Fisheries Society UM Student Subunit has members that range from Aquatic Wildlife Biology majors (who are interested in becoming fisheries professionals) to those who are simply interested in natural resources and the outdoors.

 How do I join?